Guided Tours in Florence

 Towers, Lions, and Gelato: Florence for ChildrenSee Florence through the eyes of a child by focusing on the animals - both ferocious and friendly - found throughout the historic center.
 This entertaining and informative tour is a great way to learn more about this marvelous city in a lighthearted, playful manner.
 Begin by meeting the golden lion that stands guard over Palazzo Vecchio in Piazza della Signoria.
 This crenellated fortress-palace still serves as Florence's City Hall, 800 years after it was built.
 Then you'll make your way to Orsanmichele to see the rearing horse being shod by a medieval blacksmith.
 In the colorfully frescoed Oratory of San Martino dei Buonomini, you'll learn the story of the knight in shining armor that shares his cloak with a poor beggar.
 Be sure to pet the nose of the wild pig that crouches outside the Straw Market.
 Legend has it that by doing so, you are sure to return to Florence.
 Along the way, on the Borgo SS.
 Apostoli right by the Ponte Vecchio, you will climb an actual tower dating from the Middle Ages; the view from the top is incredible!
 The tour also includes a stop for gelato at one of Florence's oldest ice cream parlors where you'll get an insider look at how handmade gelato is prepared.

-Touring Tuscany on a Vespa!This shared, full day excursion is an easy and fun way to discover the Tuscan countryside.
-Roll through Tuscany on a Vespa and soak up the sights, smells and sounds: warm winds on your face, earthy colors, the scent of thyme and rosemary... this is an unforgettable experience that you won't want to miss!
+Zip through Tuscany on a Scooter!This shared, full day excursion is an easy and fun way to discover the Tuscan countryside.
+Roll through Tuscany on a scooter and soak up the sights, smells and sounds: warm winds on your face, earthy colors, the scent of thyme and rosemary... this is an unforgettable experience that you won't want to miss!
 A comfortable minivan will bring you to Chianti country, far away from the busy and bustling city.
-Astride your Vespa, you will ride through a picture-perfect landscape of tidy vineyards, medieval castles, magnificent villas and silent monasteries.
-You will stop for lunch at a typical Tuscan castle where an array of Italian delicacies, along with a little tasting of the famous Chianti wine, will be served.
+Astride your scooter, you will ride through a picture-perfect landscape of tidy vineyards, medieval castles, magnificent villas and silent monasteries.
+You will stop for lunch at a typical Tuscan castle where an array of Italian delicacies will be served, along with a short tasting of the famous Chianti wine.
+Please note that as an alternative to a scooter, you may decide to reserve a seat on the Tuk Tuk - a 3-wheeled Vespa that will be driven by a tour leader.

 From $180.00 Per Person